 If you notice your chickens are wet before you have a chance to block up the holes, take them into the house and dry them out before you allow them out again.

 And never allow chicks into the cold before they're properly feathered.
 They can't regulate their own heat.
-Keep them in the brooder until they're big enough to withstand drops in temperature and can be moved outside with the big girls.

 The short answer in most cases is "no".
 As we've seen, ventilation is critical in the winter.
 Making your coop completely airtight will create a moisture build-up and that can be fatal.
 It can also provide a cosy sleeping place for pests like red mite to hide.

 There are, though, some small changes you can make to keep out the cold.

 Using the deep litter method in a larger coop is an excellent way of providing winter insulation.
 I use it in my large, stone-built coop every year and have never yet had a chicken die from the cold.
 The temperature is always warm, despite Italian winters being incredibly cold.

 Use at least ten centimetres (4") depth of wood shavings, straw or mixed bedding.
 I use a mix of straw, dried leaves and pine needles.
 It's not, as is often said, an easy or "lazy" method - it requires regular upkeep.
 But it is certainly an appropriate way of retaining heat in cold winter months.

 Bored chickens can easily start to display inappropriate behaviour, pecking and egg-eating amongst them.
 So you don't want to keep your flock "cooped up" all winter.
 They need to get out.